-If you are interested in the steps to install AWS CLI on an EC2 instance using the user data script, check this note – Install AWS CLI on a Windows EC2 instance using Terraform and user data.
+If you are interested in the steps to install AWS CLI on an Amazon EC2 instance using the user data script, check this note – Install AWS CLI on an Amazon EC2 instance using Terraform and user data.

-If you are new to the AWS EC2 user data script, I have a separate note to discuss the steps to start using the user data script –working with AWS EC2 user data and Terraform.
+If you are new to the Amazon EC2 user data script, I have a separate note to discuss the steps to start using the user data script –working with Amazon EC2 user data and Terraform.

-User data could be set such that it’s run only once when the AWS EC2 instance is provisioned or multiple times with each restart.
+User data could be set such that it’s run only once when the Amazon EC2 instance is provisioned or multiple times with each restart.
 That is managed via the

 <persist> flag in the user data script.
 I prefer having the flag set to